IMAGINE-Consortium/imagine/doc/source/components.rst

 It is assumed that Field objects can be expressed as a parametrised *mapping of a coordinate grid into a physical field*.
 The grid is represented by a IMAGINE `Grid`_ object, discussed in detail in the next section.
-The design of any field is done writing a subclass that overrides the method :py:meth:`get_field`, using it to conduct the computation of the field at each spatial point.
+The design of any field is done writing a subclass that overrides the method :py:meth:`get_field <imagine.fields.field.GeneralField.get_field>`, using it to conduct the computation of the field at each spatial point.
 For this, the coordinate grid on which the field should be evaluated can be accessed from `self.grid` and the parameters from
 `self.parameters`.
 The same parameters need to listed as keys in the `field_checklist` dictionary